juliachanb/juliachanb.github.io/pages/about.md

 Currently, I'm the Digital Editor at [Reveal](https://www.revealnews.org/) and The Center for Investigative Reporting.

-This year I was elected to serve her local chapter of the [Asian American Journalists Association](http://www.aaja.org/) as President.
+This year I was elected to serve my local chapter of the [Asian American Journalists Association](http://www.aaja.org/) as President.
 And I'll be participating in the [2017 Women's Leadership Accelerator class](https://journalists.org/programs/womens-leadership-accelerator/2017-class/) organized by the Online News Association.

 The rest of my time will be spent growing [this community of JOCs](https://journalistsofcolor.us/), brainstorming music projects, reading short stories and (let's be honest) watching Netflix.